Merging Operational & Experiential Data is the Future of Client Experience (CX) in Professional Services

 Mark Schaefer’s book, Marketing Rebellion: The Most Human Company Wins chronicles the marketing profession and how it has undergone two major consumer “rebellions” to date — one against lies and false claims early in the days of the marketing profession, and another against secrets and lack of transparency at the turn of the 21st century.

 Mark believes there to be a third rebellion happening right now — the end of our ability to control the marketing narrative and the return of power to the buyer (or in our case, the client).
 He contends that the client is your marketing department because of the power of word-of-mouth referrals amplified today by social media.

 The logic here is simple and time-tested.
 If your clients have a breakthrough experience working with your firm, it can tip the scale and turn your average clients into raving promoters of your brand.

 Which begs the question: is a sub-optimal client experience in professional services playing a role in the decline of referrals over the past five years?

 Can you truly claim to have a breakthrough CX program?

 B2B CX is Different than B2C

-I also had the pleasure of hearing Steve Walker speak on how B2B CX is different.
+At the same summit, Steve Walker also spoke on how B2B CX is different.
 He even structured his speech to be syndicated on his podcast.
-(Talk about tactical marketing excellence.
-I’ll be tuning in to the podcast to relive that experience.)
+(Talk about tactical marketing excellence.)

-His session validated my thoughts on what a CX program in professional services would look like.
+His session outlines what a CX program in professional services looks like.
 The first step in a successful CX program is to map out the client’s journey and set up “listening posts” at critical milestones.